dart-archive/www.dartlang.org/src/site/articles/simd/index.markdown

 ---
 layout: default
 title: "Using SIMD in Dart"
-description: "Get more out of your CPU: operate on four numbers in parallel, using the *x4 classes from the dart:typed_data library."
+description: "Get more out of your CPU: operate on four numbers in parallel, using the Float32x4 class from the dart:typed_data library."
 rel:
     author: john-mccutchan
 has-permalinks: true